davidbarone/Dbarone.Net.Document/README.md

 - Document data structure allows for representing data structures as associative arrays (name value pairs or Dictionaries)
 - Serialisation and deserialisation

+For a full reference of this library, please refer to the [documentation](https://github.com/davidbarone/Dbarone.Net.Document/blob/main/Documentation.md).

 ## DocValue

 The DocValue class represents a single value.
 This includes scalar values, and complex data types like arrays and documents.
 The following types are supported